By Dr. A.J. Drenth

 Introverts don’t want just any job or career.
 They want to do something they love, something they are passionate about.
 They want to do what “they were born to do,” to use their creative gifts and abilities in ways that bring personal fulfillment and contribute to the collective good.
-I touched on this in my latest eBook, My True Type:
+I touched on this in my book, My True Type:

 Especially in the first half of life, Introverts are most interested in discovering exactly what it is they have to offer the world.
 They see self-knowledge as a prerequisite to authentic action.
 Without an adequate map of themselves, they feel lost and aimless.
 For them, external circumstances are far less important than self-understanding and self-direction.
 Once they have a sense of who they are and what they should be doing, they feel they can be happy anywhere.